Microglia Makeover: How Exercise Rejuvenates Brain Cells to Fight Cognitive Decline

 Include both cardio and strength training

-Maintain consistency rather than intensity
+Focus on consistency rather than intensity

 Start gradually and progress systematically

-Exercise and Neurodegenerative Diseases
+Exercise and Neurodegenerative Conditions

-Q: Can exercise help prevent neurodegenerative conditions?
+Q: Can exercise prevent neurodegenerative conditions?

 A: Research suggests regular exercise may reduce the risk of various neurodegenerative conditions by maintaining healthy microglia function and promoting neurogenesis.